Sound speed uncertainty in Acousto-Electric Tomography: Numerical results

+Similar phenomenons as in Figure \ref{fig:reconstructions} appear in the reconstructions in Figure \ref{fig:reconstructions2}, where the reconstructed power densities clearly exhibit disruptions of a similar fashion.
+The power densities are mostly concentrated near the north east area, which is due to the higher contrasts in conductivity in that area.
+In general, despite the disruptive model errors introduced, the reconstructions remain very good with both shapes and structures, along with smooth features, recognizable.

 We illustrate in Figure \ref{fig:var-lvl} the change in the reconstructed power density relative to the level of difference in sound speed.
 In the figure progressing from left to right, the scale of the structured variation, controlled by $ \mu $, is scaled up.
 In the left-most reconstruction $ \mu = 0 $, thus the only error in the sound speed is within the inclusion.
 The third reconstruction has $ \mu = 0.05 $ and we note that this is the same reconstruction as row 1--column 2 in Figure \ref{fig:reconstructions}.
 This image demonstrates quite nicely the theory developed in the preceding sections.
-We note that, for the leftmost reconstruction, the used $ \beta $-parameter was not optimal.
-The optimal $ \beta $ is very small, and finding it is too computationally expensive without any visual improvement, so a $ \beta $-value close to $ 10^{-8} $ (where the search algorithm terminated) was used.

-We present in Figure \ref{fig:mean-std} the mean and standard deviations, taken point-wise, of the power density and conductivity reconstructions from multiple realization samples.
+We present in Figure \ref{fig:mean-std} the mean and standard deviations, taken point-wise, of the power density and conductivity reconstructions from multiple different realizations of $ s(x;\theta) $.
 The means illustrate that our sampling does not appear to be biased in promoting non-existing features, which is to be expected but also nice to verify.
-The standard deviations also highlight some expected features, for example it sky-rockets near the boundary, which is in correspondence with our observations above.
-This is due to the increasing misalignment between the true wave $ p $ and the wave $ \widetilde{p}$ used for reconstruction as time increases.
+The standard deviations also highlight some expected features, for example it sky-rockets near the boundary, which is in correspondence with our observations from the test cases.
+This is due to the increasing misalignment between the true wave $ p $ and the wave $ \widetilde{p}$ used for reconstruction as time increases; we refer again to Figure \ref{fig:artifacts}.

 In a simplified scenario, if the true sound speed is slightly higher, $ p $ will have left the domain before $ \widetilde{p} $ and the reconstruction algorithm will see no signal as $ \widetilde{p} $ traverses the last stretch towards the boundary.
 Thus, the reconstructed power density will exhibit a low-valued zone.
 On the other hand, if the true sound speed is slightly lower, a reverse phenomenon happens and the reconstructed power density exhibits high values in the area.
 This phenomenon is very obvious when the error in $ \widetilde{p} $ is exacerbated by deliberately shifting the used sound speed by some constant.